juice-shop/pwning-juice-shop/part2/sqli.md

 * The challenge description probably gave away what form you should attack.
 * You need to know (or smart-guess) Jim's email address so you can launch a targeted attack.
 * If you harvested Jim's password hash, you can of course try to attack that instead of SQL Injection.

+### Log in with Bender's user account {#loginBenderChallenge}

+Bender is a regular customer, but mostly hangs out in the Juice Shop to troll it for its lack of alcoholic beverages.

+#### Hints

+* You should try one of the approaches you used on Jim.
+* Bender's password hash might not help you very much.

 ----